imedkrisna/imedkrisna.github.io/about.md

 My name is Krisna Gupta.
 My friends called me Krisna or Imed, and I suggest you to do the same!
 I am an economics PhD students at Crawford School of Public Policy, Australian National University (Check out my profile page [here](https://crawford.anu.edu.au/people/phd/krisna-gupta)).
 My research is about the impact of trade and investment liberalization, in particular to Industries in Indonesia.
 I hold a master degree in economics from [Universitas Indonesia](http://ppie.feb.ui.ac.id/kurikulum/kurikulum-program-s2-linkage/) and [VU University Amsterdam](https://sbe.vu.nl/en/). it was a joint degree.

+My research revolves really around Indonesia.
+Having a background in planning division in Indonesian Ministry of Industry, I am drawn to policies on trade and industry and how they can help Indonesia grow using manufacturing as its driver.
+Trade Agreements, Global Value Chain, Non-Tariff Measures and investment policies are among things I read a lot about.
+I use both structural model such as CGE (mainly GTAP Model) and empirical econometrics, mostly panel data regression and PPLM, a relatively recent method in gravity model.
+COVID-19 skewed my activity a little bit, that is, I wrote quite a lot on COVID-19 in Indonesia.

 I was a bureaucrat at Ministry of Industry in Indonesia, working in planning and evaluation division, before pursuing a master degree.
 Not too long after I finished my master degree, I switch to academic career path, became a lecturer  (fungsional dosen) at [Politeknik APP Jakarta](https://poltekapp.ac.id/), a diploma school under Ministry of Industry.
 My plan after finishing my PhD is to go back to Politeknik APP.

 I blog for fun, mostly in Indonesian, with some english exception.
 Check out my previous [medium blog](https://medium.com/@imedkrisna).
 My main hobby is singing.
 I take my guitar and bug my wife with my voice when I am bored or sad or happy.
 I love J-Rocks (L`arc\~en\~ciel and One OK Rock in particular) and alternatives (anything play in F,G,or A &#128518;), but also listens to mainstreams.